Free New Jersey Records Search (Warrants, Arrests, Inmates)

 • Mail: Mail orders can also be placed through the VitalChek website.
 It offers standard and rapid service options.

-Source: State of New Jersey, Department of Health, Office of Vital Statistics & Registry15
+Source: New Jersey Department of Health, Office of Vital Statistics & Registry15

 Additionally, marriage and divorce rates are made public by the US Census Bureau and the image below shows the percentage of divorced individuals in every New Jersey county.